paazmaya/naginata.fi/content/en/koryu.md

 ## Chief instructor of the style (soke, 宗家)

-The chief instructor of the style is selected with a certain high technical requiments, deep knowledge, but also good social skills are very important.
+The chief instructor of the style is selected with a certain high technical requirements, deep knowledge, but also good social skills are very important.

 Below is a list of the founder and few recent chief instructors from the last century.